 Several viewers called and emailed KGUN 9 last night, concerned about the activity, some of which appeared to be "smoke bombs" near their homes.

-In an interview with KGUN 9's South Tucson reporter Reyna Preciado, Nanos apologized to the community, saying there was a miscommunication in the chain of command, and that it will never happen again.
+In an interview with KGUN 9's South Tucson reporter Reyna Preciado, Nanos apologized to the community, saying there was a miscommunication in the chain of command, and that it would never happen again.

 "We dropped the ball on this," Nanos said.
 "I don't know what to say other than I'm embarrassed."